 People come together in confined spaces during holidays, emotions become heightened, and alcohol intake generally increases.
 Because of these factors, and like many other charities that provide domestic abuse support, we view the holiday period as a time when extra preparation may be necessary to ensure health and safety remains paramount.

 Reports of domestic abuse escalate around Christmas especially because:

-- It is a time when family members can get together – old hurts and grievances can come to the fore and there may be more opportunity to be able to talk/argue about these issues.
+- It is a time when family members come together, old hurts and grievances can come to the fore, and there may be more opportunity to talk/argue about these issues.

-- It may bring its own stresses, such as financial pressures, or the pressure to ensure that everyone is having a ‘good’ time.
+- It may bring its own stresses including financial pressures, or the pressure to ensure that everyone is having a ‘good’ time.

-- It can be a period when alcohol is consumed more freely, with no restrictions such as getting up for work, doing the school run and doing the normal chores that may be a prohibitive factor for the rest of the year.
+- It can be a time when alcohol is consumed more freely, with no restrictions in place like the need to get up for work, doing the school run, and doing normal chores — things that can be prohibitive factors during the rest of the year.